A Randomized Approach for Tight Privacy Accounting: Estimate-Verify-Release

-While we are the first to formalize the concept of a DP verifier, several heuristics have tried to perform DP verification, forming a line of work called \textit{auditing differential privacy} \citep{jagielski2020auditing, nasr2021adversary, lu22general}.
-Specifically, these techniques can verify a claimed privacy parameter by computing a lower bound for the actual privacy parameter, and comparing that with the claimed privacy parameter.
-The input description of mechanism $\M$ for $\dpv$, in this case, is a black-box oracle $\M(\cdot)$, where the $\dpv$ makes multiple queries to $\M(\cdot)$ and estimates the actual privacy leakage.
-Privacy auditing techniques can achieve 100\% accuracy when $\propdelta > \delta_Y(\eps)$ (or $0$ $\rho$-FN rate for any $\rho \le 1$), as the computed lower bound is guaranteed to be smaller than $\propdelta$.
-However, when $\propdelta$ lies between $\delta_Y(\eps)$ and the computed lower bound, the DP verification will be wrong.
-Moreover, such techniques do not have a guarantee for the lower bound's tightness.

 \textbf{Privacy Verification with DP Accountant.} For a composed mechanism $\M = \M_1 \circ \ldots \circ \M_k$, a DP verifier can be easily implemented using any existing privacy accounting techniques.
 That is, one can execute DP accountant to obtain an estimate or upper bound $(\eps, \hat \delta)$ of the actual privacy parameter.
 If $\propdelta < \hat \delta$, then the proposed privacy level is rejected as it is more private than what the DP accountant tells; otherwise, the test is passed.
 The input description of a mechanism $\M$, in this case, can differ depending on the DP accounting method.
-For the Advanced Composition Theorem \citep{dwork2010boosting}, the input description is simply the $(\eps_i, \delta_i)$ privacy guarantee of each individual mechanism $\M_i$.
-For Moment Accountant \citep{abadi2016deep}, the input description is the upper bound of the moment-generating function (MGF) of the privacy loss random variable for each individual mechanism.
+For Moment Accountant \cite{abadi2016deep}, the input description is the upper bound of the moment-generating function (MGF) of the privacy loss random variable for each individual mechanism.
 For FFT and CLT-based methods, the input description is the cumulative distribution functions (CDF) of the dominating distribution pair of each individual $\M_i$.